Give your child a smart start!

 Attend an annual countywide celebration ceremony to celebrate reading 1000 Books Before Kindergarten!

 Why read 1000 Books Before Kindergarten?

 You are your child’s first teacher and your home is where your child begins to learn.

 Did you know that in the first few years of life, your child builds more than 1 million new brain connections every second?

 Your baby’s brain is growing at an incredible rate!
 By reading aloud with your child, they:

 (From Harvard University’s Center for the Developing Child &; Straight Talk About Reading: How Parents Can Make a Difference During the Early Years by Susan Hall and Louisa Moats)

 But my baby is too young for this.

-Infants are already learning about language by listening to adults talk.
+It is never too early to begin!
+You can start reading with your child from the day they are born until the day they begin kindergarten.
+Infants learn about language by listening to adults talk.
 By talking, reading stories and asking your baby lots of questions, you are building their vocabulary and letting them know that questions are invitations for a response.